mozahid679/hello-world/README.md

 6. use migrte command.
 7. command, `php artisan serve` to start the server.

-## Development

-This section is completely optional.
-For big projects, the developement strategies are not discussed.
-But for small projects, you can give some insight to people.
-It has 2 benefits in my opinion:
-    1. It's a way to give back to the community.
-People get to learn from you and appreciate your work
-    2. You can refer the README in future as a quick refresher before an interview or for an old project to check if it can help you in your currect work
-Part 1: Heading
-Step 1: Subheading
-    • Mention the steps here
-        ◦ You can also have nested steps to break a step into small tasks Step 2: Subheading
-    • Mention the steps here.
-        ◦ You can also have nested steps to break a step into small tasks For details now how everything has been implemented, refer the source code Part 2: Heading
-    • Mention the steps here

 ## Running the App

 <p>Steps and commands for running the app are to be included here</p>